bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/safety/SK.md

 ---

-## SF
+## Schutzfenster

-If zone contain 'Schutzfenster' for each is generated 'geschlosssen' logic
+If zone contain 'Schutzfenster' for each is generated 'geschlosssen' logic.

 ![img](../../../../assets/docs/generation/programBlocks/safety/sk/RollGate.jpg)